unsoluble/smalltime/README.md

 ![Scene_Config](doc/Scene_Config.png)
 ![Darkness_Link](doc/Darkness_Link.gif)

-If you have [About Time](https://foundryvtt.com/packages/about-time) enabled, you can choose to sync with its time and date:
+If you have [About Time](https://foundryvtt.com/packages/about-time) enabled, you can choose to sync with its time and date.
+Clicking on the time will toggle the date display; Shift-clicking the time will toggle the realtime clock (as configured in About Time).

 ![About_Time_Integration](doc/About_Time_Integration.gif)